 Is the Commissioner’s decision final?

-Once the Commissioner has issued his decision it concludes his involvement in a complaint.
+Once the Commissioner has issued their decision it concludes their involvement in a complaint.

 A complainant who wishes to challenge the Commissioner’s decision can apply to the High Court (at their own expense) to seek leave to apply for a judicial review of the Commissioner’s decision.
 The Court itself has to give leave before it considers whether or not there should be a judicial review of the decision.